Understanding Stress and Its Effects on the Body

 Effective Stress Management Techniques

 Managing stress effectively is crucial to maintaining a healthy weight and overall well-being.
 A multifaceted approach can provide robust strategies to mitigate stress and prevent associated weight gain.
 One effective technique is mindfulness, which involves paying deliberate attention to the present moment.
-Mindfulness can help individuals recognize their stress triggers and better manage their responses.
+Mindfulness can help individuals recognise their stress triggers and better manage their responses.
 Techniques such as mindful breathing or body scan meditations encourage a sense of calm and reduce anxiety, facilitating healthier choices.

 Furthermore, adopting healthy lifestyle choices, such as balanced nutrition, can significantly manage stress.
 Foods rich in omega-3 fatty acids, antioxidants, and fibres have been linked to lower stress levels.
 Preparing meals with whole, unprocessed ingredients—such as fruits, vegetables, lean proteins, and whole grains—can foster resilience against stress.
 Being mindful of consumption patterns, particularly avoiding excessive sugar and caffeine, can also help maintain equilibrium.